nicthib/MIAO/README.md

 `addpath(genpath('/local_mount/space/juno/1/Software/MIAO'))`

-To initialize m with the default load options, simply run `m = makem;` This outputs m with all of the neccesary default options to load a dataset.
+To initialize m with the default load options, simply input `m = makem;` This outputs m with all of the neccesary default options to load a dataset.
+NOTE: _This tutorial assumes that you are working on a ssh session within the LFOI server cluster._

 ### Step 2: Find the folder where your data is located
 LoadData only takes two inputs: path, and m.
-You can either directly input `path`, or find it using the handy command `findmousefolder`.
+You can either directly input `path`, or find it using the handy command `findmousefolder` if you are working on the LFOI server cluster.
 Simply run the command `path = findmousefolder(mouse, run, stim)` and it should spit out the path to the dataset of interest.

 ### Step 3: Load your data
 now you are ready to load your data!
 Simply run the command `[m,data] = LoadData(path,m);`.
 You should see some initialization messages, a loading bar indicating the load progress, and finally a `Done` message indicating completion.